What is short-term respite care?

-We have 68 homes in NSW, QLD, SA and VIC and all offer care for those requiring a short-term of longer stay, as well as helping people requiring urgent care.
+We have 70+ homes in NSW, QLD, SA and VIC and all offer care for those requiring a short-term or a longer stay, as well as helping people requiring urgent care.
 Our experienced and compassionate teams care for people with a range of complex conditions, including people living with dementia, as well as those requiring palliative and end-of-life-care.

 What are the next steps?